iterative/dvc.org/content/docs/command-reference/exp/index.md

     clean               Cleanup experiments temporary internal files.
     diff                Show changes between experiments.
     gc                  Garbage collect unneeded experiments.
-    init                Quickly setup any project to use experiments. list                List local and remote experiments.
+    list                List local and remote experiments.
     pull                Pull an experiment from a Git remote. push                Push a local experiment to a Git remote.